Signals from the Field: What Government Cloud Security Panels Reveal About Enterprise Architecture Maturity — and Why FEAF Is the Root Cause

 Setting the Scene

 The summit’s stated mission was to explore how AI, automation, and data intelligence are transforming government service delivery.
 Featured sessions included “Cloud-Powered Digital Services: Secure, Scalable, Inclusive Government,” “The UX in Cybersecurity,” “Leveraging AI to Enhance Efficiency and Readiness,” and “Overcoming Organizational Silos.”
-Taken together, the agenda painted a picture of a federal technology community that is ambitious, aware of its challenges, and actively seeking operational answers to strategic questions.
+The agenda painted a picture of a federal technology community that is ambitious, aware of its challenges, and actively seeking operational answers to strategic questions.

 That observation is not a criticism.
 It is a diagnosis — and diagnoses are only useful if they lead to treatment plans.
 This article offers both.